-

 Shrewsbury Town

 Peter Wilding had played for junior clubs in Shrewsbury before being spotted by Newtown manager Brian Coyne.
-He became a reliable if unspectacular part of the improving Robins side until Assistant Manager Jake King was appointed manager of Telford United and then Shrewsbury, Wilding moving with him in both instances.
+He became a reliable if unspectacular part of the improving Robins side until Assistant Manager Jake King was appointed manager of Telford United and then Shrewsbury Town, Wilding moving with him in both instances.
 By the end of the 1998/99 season he had made 76 league appearances, Peter was released by The Shrews in May 2003 after more than 200 first team appearances for the club.

 Most recently working for Shrewsbury Town on the youth academy.